All Episodes

 The school's trying to say, it's not political.

-We're not gonna get political here.
+We're not going to get political here.

 We're just worried about safety.